 If you are issued an immigrant visa, the consular officer will give you your passport containing the immigrant visa and a sealed packet containing the documents which you provided.
 It is important that you do not open the sealed packet.
 Only the U.S. immigration official should open this packet when you enter the United States.
 You are required to enter the United States before the expiration date printed on your visa.
 When traveling, the primary (or principal) applicant must enter the United States before or at the same time as family members holding visas.

 If you receive your immigrant visa on or after February 1, 2013, you must pay the USCIS Immigrant Fee to the U.S. Citizenship and Immigration Services (USCIS) after you receive your immigrant visa and before you travel to the United States.
+Only children who enter the United States under the Orphan or Hague adoption programs, Iraqi and Afghan special immigrants, returning residents (SB-1s), and those issued K visas are exempt from this fee.
 Select USCIS Immigrant Fee on the USCIS website for more information.

 Important Notice: USCIS will not issue a Permanent Resident Card (Form I-551 or Green Card) until you have paid the fee.